terramate-io/terramate/docs/project-config.md

   }
 }
 ```

-Will export the environment variable `TF_PLUGIN_CACHE_DIR` on the stack
-execution environment with the value `/some/path/etc`.

 Inside the `terramate.config.run.env` block the `env` namespace will be
 available including environment variables retrieved from the host: